Homelessness in New Zealand

 Homelessness in New Zealand has been linked to the general issue of lack of suitable housing.
 The homeless population is generally measured through the country's census and by universities and other academic centres.
-In 2009, urban homelessness (rough sleepers or improvised dwellings) were estimated at less than 300, while rural homelessness (improvised dwellings) was estimated between 500 and 1000.
-An additional 8,000–20,000 live in "temporary accommodation unsuited for long-term habitation (caravans, campgrounds, substandard housing and boarding houses)."
-Homelessness in New Zealand has traditionally been reduced by the provision of state housing, similar to Germany and other developed countries.
+According to the 2023 Census severe housing deprivation estimates released by Stats NZ in December 2024, approximately 112,496 people, or 2.3% of the population, were severely housing deprived.
+This represented an increase from the 2018 estimate of 99,462 individuals, or 2.1% of the population.

 Definitions and services

-Statistical authorities in New Zealand have expanded their definition of homelessness to include ‘people living in improvised shelters’, ‘people staying in camping grounds/motor camps’ and ‘people sharing accommodation with someone else’s household’.
+Statistical authorities in New Zealand have expanded their definition of homelessness to include "people living in improvised shelters", "people staying in camping grounds/motor camps" and "people sharing accommodation with someone else's household".
 Services representing the sector include the New Zealand Coalition to End Homelessness (NZCEH).

 History

 The issue is believed to have become increasingly visible in recent years.
 Media in New Zealand have published an accusatory account of the presence of homeless people in public spaces, positioning homeless men as disruptive threats.
 Though community members have shown support though writing opinion pieces.